farTooOld/Digital-Setting-Circles/README.md

 # Digital-Setting-Circles
 Digital Setting Circle for Telescope

 UPDATE: 12/30/17, For those not interested (or skilled in programming) I'm Posting .Hex files of the full code for UNO and Nano.
 You'll need to learn how to flash your UNO/Nano (many Youtube vid's to help you).
+These code use an LCD for display - no Serial or Bluetooth display output.

 Rev -A-  12/2/17,  Added some code for Bluetooth display of output (can use your smartphone/tablet to see Telescope/encoder position)